Keyboard shortcuts

 • injection-regex — A regex pattern that will be tested against a language name to determine whether this language should be used for a potential language injection site.
 Language injection is described in more detail in the relevant section.

-Query Paths
+Query paths

 These keys specify relative paths from the directory containing tree-sitter.json to the files that control syntax highlighting: